+Brazil managed to avoid a recession in the last quarter.
+The latest GDP figures showed a slight acceleration of growth with an increase of 0.4%.
+Whether or not this is a one-off case will be demonstrated by the actual figures.
+Brazil is still expected to finish the year with growth.
 However, growth is weak and, at best, could only be moderately accelerated.
-In this sense, there are several factors that will now influence the future of the Brazilian economy and investment opportunities:
+In this sense, several factors will now influence the future of the Brazilian economy and investment opportunities:

 Bolsonaro's environmental policy may have long-term effects on the Brazilian economy.
 Currently, the international community is exerting a lot of pressure on the president to fight against illegal burning of forests and illegal logging, as the reduction of the Amazon rainforest can cause disastrous environmental effects.

 Frankly, the social pressure is far more pronounced than the opposition the United States faces when President Trump allows national oil companies to explore natural parks in search of fossil resources.